 Make sure your database contains only the sample data.
 This can be done by first dropping any existing database and then running

 APP_ENV=test bin/dj_setup_database -u root -r install.

-Note that you don’t have to drop and recreate the database everytime you run the tests; the tests are written in such a way that they keep working, even if you run them multple times.
+Note that you don’t have to drop and recreate the database every time you run the tests; the tests are written in such a way that they keep working, even if you run them multiple times.